 Physical therapy and rehabilitation for dogs and cats is often recommended post-operative care following orthopedic surgeries, but it is also helpful in treating and managing various debilitating conditions.
 Pets dealing with chronic pain or age-related conditions, or recovering from athletic or traumatic injuries, are common candidates for physical therapy and rehabilitation.

 Similar to what you may expect for human physical therapy and rehab, treatment sessions involve some hands-on massage and manipulation, but also exercises using equipment and tools, such as stability balls, elastic bands, weights, and treadmills.

-In addition to the current services offered, VHC has plans for an underwater treadmill in the near future for its PT and rehab patients, as well as those seeking safe, pain-free exercise to help with weight loss.
+In addition to the current services offered, VHC has an underwater treadmill for rehab patients, as well as those seeking safe, pain-free exercise to help with conditioning and weight loss.

 Local trainers share VHC’s training room for their private clients and training programs.
 VHC encourages positive reinforcement and training methods.

 VHC offers a limited selection of “raw” pet foods and premium treats, as well as other nutritional and therapeutic supplements.
 We carry products helpful for mobility support, training, and therapy.
 Consult with your practitioner or a member of the staff for advice and information on the specific products for sale.